gcorreaxd/gcorreaxd/README.md

 Security and privacy are essential nowadays, where our lifes stay in our hands with a smartphone or our jobs doned in a computer.

 Ok, it's not a blog, but if you are reading this, you can understand a little about what I'm doing and thinking about this new project of my life.
-Specially if you are from a company of security in Lithuania 👀

 ----------